JesJehle/earthEngineGrabR/developer-logs.md

 # to Do

-* try to use permanent tokens for the httr package
++ try to use permanent tokens for the httr package
 * implement parameters checks for ee_grab and create_product
 * dokumentation
 * website
 * vigniettes
 * implement tests

-* implement info option in ee_grab to extreact formated info about the dataproduct of needed.
+* implement info option in ee_grab to extreact formated info about the dataproduct of needed. -- not important

 * implement export projection control
 * add extensibility functionality by seperating ee data manipulation and allow the embadding of external scripts
 * implement manual use escape in authorisation process, like in httr package
+* test with list of product IDs